- Non-small cell lung cancer treatment

-- Easy bruising or bleeding (from low blood platelet counts)
+- Easy bruising or bleeding (from having too few blood platelets)

-- Fatigue (from low red blood cell counts)
+- Fatigue (from having too few red blood cells)

-Some drugs such as cisplatin, vinorelbine, docetaxel, or paclitaxel can damage nerves.
+Some drugs can have specific side effects.
+For example, drugs such as cisplatin, vinorelbine, docetaxel, or paclitaxel can cause nerve damage (peripheral neuropathy).
 This can sometimes lead to symptoms (mainly in the hands and feet) such as pain, burning or tingling sensations, sensitivity to cold or heat, or weakness.
-This is called peripheral neuropathy.
-In most cases this goes away once treatment is stopped, but it may be long lasting in some people.
-For more information, see our document, Peripheral Neuropathy Caused by Chemotherapy.
+In most people this goes away or gets better once treatment is stopped, but it may last a long time in some people.
+For more information, see Peripheral Neuropathy Caused by Chemotherapy.

-Last Medical Review: 02/17/2012
+Last Medical Review: 02/08/2016

-Last Revised: 01/17/2013
+Last Revised: 05/16/2016